ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 While a single ESG might suffice for both management and customer workload traffic, the separation of management and customer traffic is a design decision made to prevent accidental misconfiguration of the management ESG.

-Misconfiguration or disabling of the management ESG does not keep the Cloud Foundation or vCenter Server instance from functioning, but disables all portal management functions.
+Misconfiguration or disabling of the management ESG doesn't keep the Cloud Foundation or vCenter Server instance from functioning, but disables all portal management functions.
 {:note}

 ## IBM management services NSX Edge

 The IBM management ESG is a dedicated NSX Edge cluster for {{site.data.keyword.cloud_notm}} management network traffic only.
-It is not intended for traffic traversal of any component that is not deployed and managed by Cloud Foundation or vCenter Server automation.
+It isn't intended for traffic traversal of any component that is not deployed and managed by Cloud Foundation or vCenter Server automation.

 The management ESG provides a communication path between add-on services virtual machines (VMs) residing within Cloud Foundation or vCenter Server instances and the IBM Automation infrastructure in the {{site.data.keyword.cloud_notm}} as shown for Cloud Foundation in the following graphic.